12.1: Biopsychology of Psychological Disorders Overview

 A formal definition developed by the American Psychiatric Association (APA, 2022) characterizes a psychological disorder as a condition that consists of the following:

-• There are significant disturbances in thoughts, feelings, and behaviors.
+• Significant disturbances in thoughts, feelings, and behaviors.
 A person must experience inner states (e.g., thoughts and/or feelings) and exhibit behaviors that are clearly disturbed—that is, unusual, but in a negative, self-defeating way.
-Often, such disturbances are troubling to those around the individual who experiences them.
-For example, if an individual is uncontrollably preoccupied by thoughts of germs and spends hours each day bathing, their inner experiences and behaviors would be considered atypical and negative (disturbed) and would likely trouble family members.
+Often, such disturbances are troubling to those around the individual.
+For example, if an individual is uncontrollably preoccupied with germs and bathes for hours each day, their inner experiences and behaviors would be considered atypical and negative (disturbed) and would likely trouble family members.

 • The disturbances reflect some kind of biological, psychological, or developmental dysfunction.
 Disturbed patterns of inner experiences and behaviors should reflect some flaw (dysfunction) in the internal biological, psychological, and developmental mechanisms that lead to normal, healthy psychological functioning.
 For example, the hallucinations observed in schizophrenia could be a sign of brain abnormalities.

 • The disturbances lead to significant distress or disability in one’s life.
-A person’s inner experiences and behaviors are considered to reflect a psychological disorder if they cause the person considerable distress, or greatly impair their ability to function as a normal individual (often referred to as functional impairment, or occupational and social impairment).
-As an illustration, a person’s fear of social situations might be so distressing that it causes the person to avoid all social situations (e.g., preventing that person from being able to attend class or apply for a job).
+A person’s inner experiences and behaviors reflect a psychological disorder if they cause the person considerable distress, or greatly impair their ability to function as a normal individual.
+As an illustration, a person’s fear of social situations might be so distressing that they avoid all social situations (e.g., preventing that person from being able to attend class or apply for a job).

 Understanding the Classification Systems of Psychological Disorders

-A first step in the study of psychological disorders is systematically discerning significant signs and symptoms.
-Arriving at a proper diagnosis—that is, appropriately identifying and labeling a set of defined symptoms—is crucial.
-This process enables professionals to use a common language and aids in communication about the disorder with the patient, colleagues, and the public.
+Studying psychological disorders begins with systematically discerning significant signs and symptoms.
+Identifying and labeling a set of symptoms is crucial for a proper diagnosis.
+This process enables professionals to use a common language and communicate about the disorder with the patient, colleagues, and the public.
 For these reasons, classification systems that systematically organize psychological disorders are necessary.
 The current main classification system is the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, Text Revision (DSM-5-TR) published by the American Psychiatric Association (2022).
 Another classification system used for mental and behavioral disorders is the International Classification of Diseases (ICD-11) and is primarily used by the World Health Organization to support the global comparison of morbidity statistics.
 While the ICD-11 is also used in medical settings around the globe, the DSM-5 remains the main instrument for diagnosis.
 Despite its dominance in the field, using the DSM-5 for clinical diagnosis has some limitations.
 For example, individuals displaying very different symptoms may be diagnosed with the same psychological disorder, or conversely, individuals displaying very similar symptoms may be diagnosed with different disorders.
 Given this variation in symptom display and the DSM-5’s focus on mapping symptoms onto psychological disorders, it makes sense that scientists are examining how biological factors may inform understanding and diagnosing psychological disorders.

 In the rest of this chapter, we give an overview of some common psychological disorders and their underlying biological factors.
 Overall, there are hundreds of psychological disorders (characterized by the DSM-5 in over 1000 pages).
-Here we cover a few broad classes that are prevalent and interesting to students: schizophrenia, mood disorders including depression and bipolar disorder, anxiety, obsessive-compulsive disorder, and post-traumatic stress disorder.[3]
+Here we cover a few that are interesting to students: schizophrenia, mood disorders including depression and bipolar disorder, anxiety, obsessive-compulsive disorder, and post-traumatic stress disorder.[3]

 1. This section contains material adapted from: Spielman, R. M., Jenkins, W. J., & Lovett, M. D. (2020).
 15.1 What Are Psychological Disorders?.
 In Psychology 2e.
 OpenStax.
 Access for free at https://openstax.org/books/psychology-2e/pages/15-1-what-are-psychological-disorders License: CC BY 4.0 DEED.